auth0/docs/articles/mfa/guides/mfa-api/manage.md

 :::note
 - When a user enrolls with Push, Auth0 creates an OTP enrollment.
 You will see both when listing enrollments.
 - When Email MFA is enabled, all verified emails will be listed as authenticators.
-- When a user enrolls any factor, Auth0 creates a recovery code, that will be listed as an authenticator.
+- When a user enrolls any factor Auth0 creates a recovery code that will be listed as an authenticator.
 :::

 ## Enroll Authenticators